Introduction

 In design, unity is vital because it creates a feeling of balance and order and makes the design feel complete.

-Google’s website implements repeating elements design unity by employing a uniform color palette, font, and layout throughout the site.
+Google’s website implements repeating elements of design unity by employing a uniform color palette, font, and layout throughout the site.
 This generates a feeling of cohesion and makes navigation simple for consumers.

 There are various approaches to achieving design unity in main design principles.